UncleSamSwiss/ioBroker.loxone/README.md

 -   `on` (wo) writing any value to this state sets the dimmer to the last known position
 -   `off` (wo) writing any value to this state disables the dimmer, sets position to 0 but remembers the last position

+### EIBDimmer

+Provided by EIB/KNX dimmers.

+-   `position` (rw) current position for the dimmer
+-   `on` (wo) writing any value to this state sets the dimmer to the last known position
+-   `off` (wo) writing any value to this state disables the dimmer, sets position to 0 but remembers the last position

 ### Gate

 Provided by gate controls.